karrot-dev/yunity.org/user/pages/01.heartbeat/2017-09-03/item.md

 - Kristijan published his thoughts on [a legal entity for foodsaving.world](https://github.com/yunity/foodsaving-frontend/issues/606) and a [data privacy statement](https://github.com/yunity/foodsaving-frontend/issues/607), partly inspired by the struggles that foodsharing.de has nowadays
 - The discussion on [store teams](https://github.com/yunity/foodsaving-frontend/issues/360) was fueled by a comment from Stefan who wished to manage his foodsavers with one group per store.
 Much of the conversation can be found in the #foodsaving-tool Slack channel.

+## Networking

+We exchanged some mails with Ethan Welty from [fallingfruits.org](https://fallingfruit.org/) and found out that we can definitely help each other out: He is interested in our frontend framework research and he was very pleased to see the amazing [database of sharecity](http://sharecity.ie/research/sharecity100-database/).
+We were intrigued when he told us about the [Boulder Food Rescue Robot](https://robot.boulderfoodrescue.org/), which is a software pretty similar to our foodsaving tool karrott.

 #### Coding progress